grapoza/vue-tree/docsrc/demos.md

 To create a checkbox node, specify `input.type = 'checkbox'` on the node's `treeNodeSpec`.
 To initialize the node as checked, specify `state.input.value = true`.

 To create a radio button node, specify `input.type = 'radio'` on the node's `treeNodeSpec`, give the node a name using the `input.name` property, and give the node a value using `input.value`.
 The name will determine the radio button group to which the radio button belongs.
-The values of the selected radio button within each group are stored at the tree level in the `radioGroupValues`, which is an object that maps the name for a group of radio buttons to the selected node's value.
-To initialize a node as checked pass a `radioGroupValues` object to the tree with the format `{ matchesGroupInputNameProp: 'matchesNodeInputValueProp' }`.
+To initialize a node as checked set the node's `input.isInitialRadioGroupValue` to `true`.
+If multiple nodes within a radio button group are specified as `isInitialRadioGroupValue`, the last one in wins.

 The convenience methods `getCheckedRadioButtons` and `getCheckedCheckboxes` are exposed on the tree component to make it easy to get the nodes that have been checked.